Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Abstract

 \section{Abstract}

-We study the problem of routing and scheduling of real-time flows over a multi-hop millimeter wave (mmWave) mesh.
-We develop a model-free deep reinforcement learning algorithm that determines which subset of the mmWave links should be activated during each time slot and using what power level.
-The proposed algorithm, called Adaptive Activator RL (AARL), can handle a variety of network topologies, network loads, and interference models, as well as adapt to different workloads.
+We study the problem of real-time scheduling in a multi-hop millimeter-wave (mmWave) mesh.
+We develop a model-free deep reinforcement learning algorithm called Adaptive Activator RL (AARL), which determines the subset of mmWave links that should be activated during each time slot and the power level for each link.
+The most important property of AARL is its ability to make scheduling decisions within the strict time slot constraints of typical 5G mmWave networks.
+AARL can handle a variety of network topologies, network loads, and interference models, it can also adapt to different workloads.
 We demonstrate the operation of AARL on several topologies: a small topology with 10 links, a moderately-sized mesh with 48 links, and a large topology with 96 links.
-For each topology, the results of AARL are compared to those of a greedy scheduling algorithm.
-AARL is shown to outperform the greedy algorithm in two aspects.
-First, its schedule obtains higher goodput.
-Second, and even more importantly, while the run time of the greedy algorithm renders it impractical for real-time scheduling, the run time of AARL is suitable for meeting the time constraints of typical 5G networks.
+We show that for each topology, we compare the throughput obtained by AARL to that of a benchmark algorithm called RPMA (Residual Profit Maximizer Algorithm).
+The most important advantage of AARL compared to RPMA is that it is much faster and can make the necessary scheduling decisions very rapidly during every time slot, while RPMA cannot.
+In addition, the quality of the scheduling decisions made by AARL outperforms those made by RPMA.